chris-odell-focs/wp-cli-block-extensions/README.md

 $ wp help blex cgb

-More informatin can be found at the [WP-CLI Blex home site](https://blex.foxdellfolio.com/ "WP-CLI Blex Home").
+More information can be found at the [WP-CLI Blex home site](https://blex.foxdellfolio.com/ "WP-CLI Blex Home").

 ## Installing